mostafa88/ANE-for-Ario-SDK/README.md

-# ANE-for-Ario-SDK
+# Ait Native Extension(ANE) library for Ario SDK

-A AIR Native Extension for Ario SDK that used by Adobe Air developers.
+An AIR Native Extension for Ario SDK that used by Adobe Air developers.

+# Project Structore
+\AioTest
+\ArioANE
+\ArioANE-native

+# Building
-Note: In project propertice >> actionScript LIbrary Compiler >>  Additional compiler arguments: add the following flag "-swf-version 13".
+In project propertice >> actionScript LIbrary Compiler >>  Additional compiler arguments: add the following flag "-swf-version 13".

-References:
+1- first build `ArioANE-native` project in visual studio 2015 in release mode.
+2- run `\ArioANE\build-ane-libarary.bat`
+3- start coding in `AioTest\` project

+# References
-Building ADOBE® AIR® Applications: It is a complte refrence to start understanding adobe Air and build first adobe air project
+It is a complte refrence to start understanding adobe Air and build first adobe air project 1-https://help.adobe.com/en_US/air/build/air_buildingapps.pdf
-1-https://help.adobe.com/en_US/air/build/air_buildingapps.pdf

 A good tutorial by example that show you how to work with a adobe air project and code action script